rackerlabs/rackspace-how-to/content/cloud-backup/best-practices-for-cloud-backup.md

 Encryption is important for keeping your data confidential, but encryption has its costs.
 It takes significantly longer to back up and restore encrypted data.
 Consider whether the data that you are storing must be encrypted.
 If not, then don't use encryption.

-**Warning**: If you encrypt a backup server, you may not remove it.
+**Warning**: Once you encrypt a backup for a server, you cannot remove encryption from that backup.

 ### Conserve resources with Cloud Backup